Operation Encore: Battle of Mount Belvedere

 The German 114th Jäger division was frustrated in its advance to the front lines and assist the 232nd Grenadier Infantry division against the Americans by repeated sorties of Allied fighter bombers.
 Soldiers were only able to advance 300-400 meters between each sortie.

 The last peak of the chain of mountains – Mount della Torraccia – remained to be taken.
 For this part of the battle, General Hays brought in the artillery assets, while British Spitfires and American P-47s were coordinated by ground spotters dubbed "Rover Joe".
 However, supported by the recently arrived 741st Jäger Regiment, of the 114th Jäger division, on 21 February units of the 232nd Infantry Division launched a fierce counterattack on Mount Belvedere that stopped the American advance down the reverse slope but failed to gain any ground.
 The second battalion of the 85th Mountain Infantry began their advance along the ridgeline from Mt.
 Gorgolesco towards Mount della Torraccio, only to be stopped some 400 yards short of their objective by the Germans' effective use of artillery.
 By the afternoon of 22 February the battalion was down to 400 effectives; General Hays relieved their commander, and sent the third battalion of the 86th Mountain Infantry in their place.
 Following an artillery barrage of the German positions on Mount della Torraccio, on 24 February the third battalion moved forward to seize the summit of the mountain in hand-to-hand combat by 9:00am.
 The German Mittenwald Mountain Training Battalion initiated counterattacks on the afternoon of that day that continued into the night, but failed to dislodge the men of the 86th Mountain Infantry.

-Meanwhile the BEF proceeded to assault Mount Castello, to the southeast of Mount della Torraccio, only to find the Germans had withdrawn from it prior to their advance.
+Meanwhile, the BEF pressed forward with the final assault on Monte Castello, located south of Monte della Torraccia, capturing the summit on February 21 after more than twelve hours of fierce combat against the German 232nd Infantry Division.
+German forces retreated to neighboring defensive positions only after their front lines were broken by the Brazilian infantry.

 A five-day period of relative peace intervened before the advance towards the Po resumed.
 Some select men were sent from the front to nearby rest camps; some of the others in the line were visited by Red Cross donut girls who handed out pastries to men surprised to see them so close to the front.